tq-systems/MBa117xL.SW.MCU.BSP/examples/README.md

 ## Debugging

 Before debugging, specify the appropriate device configuration in the [launch.json](../templates/launch.json) file.
 Refer to the [launch.json](../templates/launch.json) example provided.
+Follow the instructions on [debugging with VS-Code](../README.md/#debugging-with-vs-code).

 ## GDB-Server